bbatsov/solarized-emacs/DEV-GUIDE.md

 # Information for contribution/development

-## Notes on how colors are used

-**This is a draft** which might not paint the whole picture right now.

 ### Introduction

 The main intent of this section is to help contributors decide on how to use